Movements in the bond and currency markets are a barometer of investor expectations about a country’s economic prospects.

 The UK has a history of credit-led booms, followed by house price crashes: in fact the last time this happened the UK had to nationalise two banks.
 This means regulators now pay close attention to signs prices may be rising out of control.
 Since last summer, most markets have cooled but prices are still much higher than a few years ago.

 Public spending cuts have been a central theme since 2010 but the government is still struggling to close the UK’s budget deficit.
-It has been hampered by continuing weakness in tax receipts.
+It has been hampered by continuing weakness in economic growth and tax receipts.